Skip to main content

 Academic

-A sophisticated analysis of hormonal optimization and its impact on healthspan requires a perspective.
+A sophisticated analysis of hormonal optimization and its impact on healthspan requires a systems biology perspective.
 This approach views the body as an integrated network of molecular and physiological systems.
 Aging is understood as a progressive loss of integrity and communication within this network.

 Hormonal decline is a central node in this process, a critical failure point that precipitates systemic dysfunction.
 The question of HRT’s effect on longevity can be reframed ∞ can restoring signaling fidelity in one key system, the neuroendocrine system, positively influence the entire network and slow the rate of age-related decline?